-23.4 Assignment of Classroom Instruction
+23.8 Assignment of Classroom Instruction

-- A. Conservatory: Faculty members are appointed to teach Conservatory classes for which they have submitted a course proposal and which have been approved by the Department Chair, the appropriate Dean, and the Conservatory Advisory Council, acting on the advice of the Curriculum Advisory Committee, with the primary responsibility for making these faculty class appointments resting with the appropriate Department Chair.
-The appropriate Dean may ask the faculty at large to design and submit new course proposals through this process.
-Assignment of academic credit to courses, as well as their designation as fulfilling requirements for Conservatory degree and diploma programs, is determined by Department Chairs (in consultation with their departmental colleagues), the Dean of the Conservatory, and the Conservatory Advisory Council, acting on the advice of the Curriculum Advisory Committee. - B. Community Programs: Preparatory and Continuing Studies classroom instruction, including faculty assignment and curriculum development, is coordinated by the Director of Community Programs, Associate Director of Community Programs (in consultation with departmental colleagues), and the President.
-Faculty currently teaching a course will continue as the course instructor as long as that course is being offered.
+A. Conservatory: Faculty members are appointed to teach Conservatory classes for which they have submitted a course proposal and which have been, recommended by the Conservatory Curriculum Committee (CCC), and approved by the Conservatory Advisory Council.
+Other classroom instruction assignment is made by the Dean of Conservatory pursuant to Article 23.4-7.
+The Dean of Conservatory may ask faculty at-large to design and submit new course proposals through this process.
+Assignment of academic credit to courses, as well as their designation as fulfilling requirements for Conservatory degree and diploma programs, is determined by Department Chairs (in consultation with their departmental colleagues), the Dean of the Conservatory, and the Conservatory Advisory Council, considering the recommendations of the CCC.

+B. Community Programs: Faculty members are appointed to teach Preparatory and Continuing Studies classes for which they have submitted a course proposal and which have been, recommended by the Community Programs Curriculum Committee and approved by the Director of Community Programs.
+Other classroom instruction assignment is made by the Director of Community Programs pursuant to Article 23.4-7.